Eddevinc/files2/wvd-in-a-day/10-Access-Applications.md

-# Exercise 10: Access Applications
+# Exercise 10: Access Applications and Desktop

 In this exercise we will be using browser and WVD-client to access our remote app and desktop applications we deployed in previous exercises.